icopy-site/awesome/docs/awesome/awesome-fp-js.md

 ### Books

 * [Professor Frisby’s Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) – This is a book on the functional paradigm in general using the world’s most popular functional programming language: JavaScript.
 It’s a practical introduction that builds up intuition through real-world examples.
 Strongly recommended.
-By [Brian Lonsdorf](https://twitter.com/drboolean) (https://github.com/stoeffel/awesome-fp-js/blob/master/2016)
+By [Brian Lonsdorf](https://twitter.com/drboolean) (2016)
-* [Functional-Light JavaScript](https://github.com/getify/functional-light-js) – This book explores the core principles of functional programming (https://github.com/stoeffel/awesome-fp-js/blob/master/FP) that can be applied to JavaScript.
+* [Functional-Light JavaScript](https://github.com/getify/functional-light-js) – This book explores the core principles of functional programming (FP) that can be applied to JavaScript.
 But what makes this book different is that it approaches these principles without all the heavy terminology.
 * [JavaScript Allongé](https://leanpub.com/javascriptallongesix), the “Six” edition.
 Starts with as little as possible about functions – but no less! – and builds up towards powerful combinators and decorators.
 A foundational book.
-By [Reginald  Braithwaite](https://github.com/raganwald) (https://github.com/stoeffel/awesome-fp-js/blob/master/2016)
+By [Reginald  Braithwaite](https://github.com/raganwald) (2016)
 * [Functional Programming in JavaScript](https://www.manning.com/books/functional-programming-in-javascript) teaches JavaScript developers functional techniques that will improve extensibility, modularity, reusability, testability, and performance.
 Through concrete examples and jargon-free explanations, this book teaches you how to apply functional programming to real-life development tasks.
-By Luis Atencio (https://github.com/stoeffel/awesome-fp-js/blob/master/2016)
+By Luis Atencio (2016)
 * [Eloquent JavaScript](http://eloquentjavascript.net/).
 A modern introduction to programming using JavaScript.
-By Marijn Haverbeke (https://github.com/stoeffel/awesome-fp-js/blob/master/2014)
+By Marijn Haverbeke (2014)
 * [Functional JavaScript](http://shop.oreilly.com/product/0636920028857.do) teaches how to create code that’s beautiful, safe, and simple to understand and test by using JavaScript’s functional programming support.
-By [Michael Fogus](https://github.com/fogus) (https://github.com/stoeffel/awesome-fp-js/blob/master/2013)
+By [Michael Fogus](https://github.com/fogus) (2013)

 ### Articles